 Stephen started his career as a solicitor, but has worked in business for many years.
 He has co-founded and chaired ventures in the environmental data, insurance and consulting sectors.
-He is Chair of the Ashfield Group of companies.
+He is Managing Partner of Sykes Environmental LLP.
 He is a Visiting Fellow at Birkbeck College's school of entrepreneurship.
 Stephen was awarded honorary membership in 2014.

 Nick Whitaker, Honorary Treasurer